silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/07_Using_GridField_With_Arbitrary_Data.md

 You'll need to add a `GridFieldDetailForm` component to the `GridField` and tell it how to represent your data by passing a [`FieldList`](api:SilverStripe\Forms\FieldList) into [`GridFieldDetailForm::setFields()`](api:SilverStripe\Forms\GridField\GridFieldDetailForm::setFields()).

-[hint]
+> [!TIP]
-Because `ArrayData` doesn't implement a `canEdit()` method, the form will be implicitly turned into a read-only form for you.
+> Because `ArrayData` doesn't implement a `canEdit()` method, the form will be implicitly turned into a read-only form for you.
 You don't need to worry about passing in read-only form fields.
-[/hint]

 ```php
 use SilverStripe\Forms\FieldList;